-But now, Audi has launched a sleeker, sportier model called the e-tron Sportback.
-It’s a rakish, coupe-styled version of the standard SUV, with the same mechanical platform, the same electric motor, and the same tech-filled interior.
+The standard version has since been joined by a sleeker, sportier variant called the e-tron Sportback.
+It’s a rakish, coupe-styled take on the standard SUV, sitting on the same mechanical platform, driven by the same electric motor and boasting the same tech-filled interior.
 But are the compromises when it comes to space and practicality worth the extra style and higher price?

-To many, it’ll be the visually more attractive option, but at 4.9 metres nose-to-tail, it’s just as long as the standard e-tron, if ever so slightly narrower.
-From the front, the Sportback looks identical to its standard SUV sibling.
-But at the rear it’s a different story; the roofline dips away sooner, while the revised beltline gives it a small lip spoiler and a taller back end.
+To many, the Sportback will be the more visually attractive option, but at 4.9 metres nose-to-tail, it’s just as long as the standard e-tron, if ever so slightly narrower.
+From the front, it looks identical to its standard SUV sibling.
+But at the rear, it’s a different story: the roofline dips away sooner, while the revised beltline gives it a small lip spoiler and taller back end.

-There’s very little compromise to be made when it comes to practicality, either.
+There’s very little compromise to be made when it comes to practicality.
 The e-tron is a big car, with a huge boot and enough room inside for taller adults to get comfortable – despite that sloping roofline.
 There’s a neat storage area for the charging cables under the bonnet.

 But those generous dimensions mean the e-tron feels big on the road.
-In fact, appears cumbersome on all but the widest motorways, making it a challenge to drive in town.
-This is a car with a powertrain perfectly suited to urban driving, but its size prevents it from ever being a truly enjoyable car to drive.
+In fact, it appears cumbersome on all but the widest motorways, making it a challenge to drive in town.
+This is a car with a powertrain perfectly suited to urban driving, but its size prevents it from ever being truly enjoyable to drive in that environment.
 Still, it rides wonderfully and it’s incredibly refined at high speeds.

-Overall, the e-tron Sportback’s relatively modest price premium (although it does cost more than than the equivalent e-tron SUV) makes it a worthy addition to the range.
-It’s a stylish, beautifully built and capable family car, with a decent range and the ability to charge faster than any of its main rivals.
-The fact it feels quite so cumbersome is a big black mark; the Jaguar I-Pace remains our favourite premium electric SUV.
+Overall, the e-tron Sportback’s relatively modest price increase over the standard e-tron makes it a worthy addition to the range.
+It’s a stylish, beautifully built and capable family car, with a decent range and the ability to charge faster than many of its main rivals.
 For a more detailed look at the Audi e-tron Sportback, read on for the rest of our in-depth review...